Get

 There are some anecdotal reports that the use of frankincense helps cats’ overall well-being.
 Some owners have said that cats are more relaxed and seem more settled and comfortable.

 It must be stressed that if you are going to use essential oils around your cat, it must only be done after discussing the use with your vet.
 It is very important that if you do use them, you observe your cat for the duration of the use and for a substantial period afterward too.
-If you notice anything worrying or any adverse effects, stop using it and consult your vet immediately.
+If you notice anything worrying or any adverse effects, stop using it and consult a vet immediately.

 How is Frankincense Used in Cats?